apecloud/kubeblocks/docs/api_docs/kubeblocks-for-postgresql/cluster-management/scale-for-a-postgresql-cluster.md

 :::note

 After vertical scaling or horizontal scaling is performed, KubeBlocks automatically matches the appropriate configuration template based on the new specification.
-This is the KubeBlocks dynamic configuration feeature.
+This is the KubeBlocks dynamic configuration feature.
 This feature simplifies the process of configuring parameters, saves time and effort, and reduces performance issues caused by incorrect configuration.
 For detailed instructions, refer to [Configuration](./../configuration/configuration.md).

 :::

 ## Vertical scaling

-You can vertically scale a cluster by changing resource requirements and limits (CPU and storage).
-For example, if you need to change the resource demand from 1C2G to 2C4G, vertical scaling is what you need.
+You can vertically scale a cluster by changing resource requirements and limits (e.g. CPU and storage).
+For example, you can change the resource class from 1C2G to 2C4G by performing vertical scaling.

 :::note

-During the vertical scaling process, a concurrent restart is triggered and the leader pod may change after the restarting.
+During the vertical scaling process, a concurrent restart is triggered and the primary pod may change after the restarting.

 :::